atisharma/beautifhy/README.md

 ## 🦑 Beautifhy

-*A Hy beautifier / code formatter / pretty-printer.*
+*A Hy beautifier / code formatter / pretty-printer / enhanced REPL.*

 Probably compatible with Hy 1.0.0 and later.